Nasdaq/nasdaq-protocols/README.rst

 ------------
 This library provides a Python implementation of the Nasdaq protocols and FIX protocol.

+Currently, the library supports the following protocols:
+1. SOUP

 Following protocols are planned to be implemented in this repository:
-1. SOUP
-2. OUCH
+1. OUCH
-3. ITCH
+2. ITCH
-4. FIX
+3. FIX

 Indices and tables